From Sega Retro

 The seventh Joypolis venue opened by Sega, Okayama Joypolis opened on 18 July 1998 as a part of the Joyful Town complex ran by Ito-Yokado.
 Unlike the previous six Joypolis locations, it did not contain any new attractions upon opening, with all of them having previously appeared at other venues in the months beforehand.
 It is claimed by some sources that Sega originally did not intend to develop a Joypolis location at the site, only doing so at the request of Joyful Town's managers.

-Though it still received frequent updates to its line-up of coin-operated arcade machines, Okayama rarely had any new attractions installed after the downscaling of Sega's amusement theme park operations in the early 2000s.
+Though it still received frequent updates to its line-up of coin-operated arcade machines, Okayama rarely had any new attractions installed after the downscaling of Sega's amusement theme park operations in the early 2000s, only receiving Wild River and 3D Adventure The Ride installations and also seeing a number of removals.
+By 2008, only these rides, alongside opening day attraction Murder Lodge remained in the venue.

-On 23 March 2008, all of the remaining attractions were removed from the venue, effectively turning the venue from an indoor theme park to a large game center.
-Its extra bowling and karaoke facilities were also closed just under four months later on 17 July, nearly 10 years to the day they had been originally opened.
+On 23 March 2008, all of the remaining attractions were removed, effectively rendering it little more than a large game centre.
+Its bowling and karaoke facilities were also closed just under four months later on 17 July.

 - Main article: Okayama Joypolis/Magazine articles.